JierunChen/Ref-L4/README.md

 ## Data Loader

-We provide the `RefL4Dataset` class, which inherits from `torch.utils.data.Dataset`:
+We provide the `RefL4Dataset` class, which inherits from `torch.utils.data.Dataset`.
+It accepts the following arguments during initialization:

 ```txt
 - dataset_path (str): Path to the dataset directory.